hasan516/NLP-disaster-prediction-kaggle-competition/README.md

 # disaster-prediction-kaggle-competition
-Kaggle competition to predict the occurance of natural disasters around the world using tweets.
+Kaggle competition using NLP to predict the occurance of natural disasters around the world using tweets.